taw00/dashcore-rpm/README.md

 This github repository is used to develop and maintain Dash natively built and packaged for Fedora Linux.

-The source packages are housed directly within this repository.
-For more about the source packages and build instructions, please visit this link:
+For more about building from the sources provided here, please visit this link:
 <https://github.com/taw00/dashcore-rpm/blob/master/README.source.md>

 ## Binary (executable) RPMs

-**Binary (executable) RPMs are pre-built for you (from these sources) and are available through external repositories that your packaging system can understand.** This makes deploying and maintaining Dash on a Fedora, CentOS, or RHEL system dependable, more secure, and oh so very simple.
+**Binary (executable) RPMs are pre-built for you (from these sources) and are available through external repositories that your packaging system can understand.** This makes deploying and maintaining Dash on a Fedora system dependable, more secure, and oh so very simple.
 This is arguably the simplest way to deploy and manage a Dash Wallet, Node, or Masternode.
 For more about the available binary RPMs, please visit this link:
 <https://github.com/taw00/dashcore-rpm/blob/master/README.binaries.md>

 ---